palewire/go-big-with-github-actions/docs/getting-started.md

-# Your first GitHub Actions
+# Your first GitHub Action

 This chapter will walk you through creating a repository hosted in GitHub and creating your first Action